-Today I spend a lot of my time coaching and training people how to start online businesses using business models focused on freedom.
+Today I coach and train people how to start online businesses using business models focused on freedom.

-This also includes training people how to start Services Arbitrage businesses like my online editing business.
+This includes training people how to start Services Arbitrage businesses like my original online editing business (which I sold in 2007) and my most recent company, InboxDone.com, an email management business.

 Coming up next, I’m going to break down what it takes to make a Services Arbitrage business work, including key insights I gained from the seven years of running my editing business.